ray-project/ray/doc/source/rllib/external-envs.rst

         # Use the existing algorithm process to run the server.
         "num_env_runners": 0,
     }

+See these examples for a `simple "CartPole-v1" server <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/external_envs/cartpole_server.py>`__ and `n client(s) <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/external_envs/cartpole_client.py>`__
+scripts, in which we setup an RLlib policy server that listens on one or more ports for client connections and connect several clients to this server to learn the env.

 Clients can then connect in either *local* or *remote* inference mode.
 In local inference mode, copies of the policy are downloaded from the server and cached on the client for a configurable period of time.